-Why are Director Identification Numbers being introduced?
+Why are Director IDs being introduced?

 Currently, directors can have multiple records within ASIC systems with minor variations of name (with a middle name, without a middle name), address and/or other personal details.
-The new legislation will mean that a director will keep a DIN identifier for life and across appointments at each company they are a director of.
+The new legislation will mean that a director will keep a Director ID identifier for life and across appointments at each company they are a director of.
 Even if he or she ceases to be a director, the same identifier will not be re-issued to any other person.

 The regime is also expected to increase the accessibility of information that may assist administrators and liquidators.
 Our current understanding is that the public will also be able to search the registry and view a director’s profile, including any historic relationships with different companies.